David O. Stewart: Historiography

-Stewart's books have shed new light on history and challenged previous views: for instance, Impeached counters the view, once best known from Profiles in Courage by John F. Kennedy and Theodore Sorensen, that the acquittal of Andrew Johnson was a triumph of bravery over politicking.
+Stewart's books have shed new light on history and challenged previous views.
+Impeached, for example, counters the view, once best known from Profiles in Courage by John F. Kennedy and Theodore Sorensen, that the acquittal of Andrew Johnson was a triumph of bravery over politicking.
 Stewart has countered this view with evidence, some of which had come out in hearings under Representative Benjamin Butler soon after the acquittal, that senators had been led to vote to acquit by offers of patronage and money.

 Current activities

 Stewart no longer practices law.
-He also writes occasional short articles in such places as Politico NPR, and Smithsonian.
+In addition to writing books, he writes occasional short articles for publications such as Politico NPR, and Smithsonian.
 He has been interviewed numerous times on historical and impeachment-related topics.

 His short story "When They Did It" appeared in New Millennium Writings (2004-2005).

 Stewart is former president of the Washington Independent Review of Books, an online publication for new book reviews and related content.
 Since its launch in February 2011, The Independent has published more than 3,500 book reviews.
 He also serves on the Board of the Writer's Center in Bethesda, MD.
 His first book, The Summer of 1787, won the annual book award of Washington Independent Writers.
 His books have won prizes from the Society of the Cincinnati, New Jersey Chapter (twice), the National Society of Colonial Dames of America (the William H. Prescott Award), and the Colonial Dames of America.
-His George Washington biography was a finalist for the George Washington Prize for 2022 awarded by Mount Vernon and the Gilder-Lehrman Institute.
+His George Washington biography was a finalist for the George Washington Prize for 2022 awarded by Mount Vernon and the Gilder Lehrman Institute of American History.